artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

 Overeaters bark in the cold, falling, foul, filth with the three-headed demon dog.
-A man foretells of the white Guelphs ending.
+A man foretells the white Guelphs ending.

 Hoarders and spendthrifts, in a circular slog, roll weights to and fro.
-The wrathful damn'd fight while the slothful's bubbles cover the bog.
+The wrathful damned fight while the slothful's bubbles cover the bog.

 Furies, halting our nervous pair, incite